Western National Parks Driving Loop

 From jagged mountain peaks and towering cliffside waterfalls to wildly colored hot springs, the Western national parks’ jaw-dropping landscapes are ripe for discovery.
-Venture on a self-driving tour and explore all the scenery, wildlife and outdoor adventures that await.
-Yellowstone National Park is a great place to pack it all in, but if you’ve got a full week or more to hit the open road, add stops at Grand Teton or Glacier to your itinerary.
-Use this guide to design your own must-see route through one, two or three of these bucket-list national parks.
+Taking a self-driving tour is the best way to experience it all — the scenery, wildlife and outdoor adventures of three parks — in one trip.
+Yellowstone National Park is a great place to pack it all in, but if you have a full week or more to hit the open road, add stops at Grand Teton or Glacier.
+Use this guide to design your own must-see route through one, two or three bucket-list national parks.

 - If you have 3–5 days: Visit Yellowstone National Park

 - If you have 5–7 days: Add on Grand Teton National Park

 - If you have 8–10 days: Add on Glacier National Park

 - Drive about 340 miles northeast from Salt Lake City International Airport.

 - Drive about 50 miles north from Jackson Hole Airport.